Nimsay/Wps-Workflow-Builder/README.md

 # Wps-Workflow-Builder
-Workflow model for Web Processing Services
+Workflow model for Web Processing Services using java